stew-anderson/blog/_posts/2025-07-13-from-engineer-to-leader-how-i-learned-to-scale-through-people-not-code.markdown

 ### 3. Communication becomes your codebase
 As an engineer, precision matters; ambiguity breaks things.

-As a manager, communication is your new "codebase”.
+As a manager, communication is your new "codebase".
 You're now writing for humans, not computers, and humans need repetition, clarity, and context.
 If I'd said something once, I assumed everyone was aware.
 In reality, people need to hear the vision, the priorities, and the "why" multiple times and in different ways.

 I learned that when you feel like you're over-communicating, you're probably just starting to communicate enough.
 Words, not commits, became the foundation for trust and alignment.